Seriously Fudgy Homemade Brownies

 4. Cocoa Powder: You can use either natural or Dutch-process cocoa powder in this recipe.
 I prefer Dutch-process (such as this brand) for a smoother chocolate flavor.

 5. Recipe Update in 2026: My team and I made a couple slight updates to this recipe based on reader feedback.
 To make it the way it was originally written, increase the sugar to 2 cups (400g) and increase the chocolate chips to 1.5 cups (270g).
 Proceed with steps 1 and 2 in the recipe above.
 Skip step 3.
 Then, whisk the 2 cups (400g) sugar into the melted butter and chocolate mixture.
 Whisk in the eggs and vanilla, followed by the remaining ingredients.
-Spread into a lined 9×13-inch pan and bake for 30-32 minutes.
+Proceed with baking the brownies.

 sally mckenney headshot purple shirt.